AOSC-Dev/aosc-os-abbs/CONTRIBUTING.md

 should generally start with `PKGNAME VERSION[, PKG2 VER2..]: blah`.

 We are not your writing teachers, but please, try to write in complete sentences.
-We also accept Chinese as long as it's not broken Chinese.
+We also accept Chinese as long as you're not using broken Chinese.

 Code Changes
 ------------